appwrite/templates/dart/sign_in_with_google/README.md

 ## 🔐 Security Notes

-* The Google ID token is verified using Google's official tokeninfo endpoint
+* The Google ID token's cryptographic signature is verified using Google's public keys (RSA)
+* The correct public key is selected using the `kid` (key ID) from the JWT header
 * The token's audience (client ID) is verified to match your application
-* The token's issuer is verified to be Google
+* The token's issuer is verified to be Google (`accounts.google.com`)
-* The token's expiration time is checked
+* The token's expiration time is checked to ensure it hasn't expired
 * Email verification status from Google is honored in Appwrite